 - 3 and 1/4 cups (420g) whole wheat flour (spoon & leveled)*

 - sprinkle of cornmeal for dusting pan

-- optional: chopped fresh garlic, garlic powder, and/or dried herbs such as basil, oregano, thyme or an Italian seasoning mix (see note)
+- optional: chopped garlic, garlic powder, and/or dried basil, oregano, or an Italian seasoning blend

 - Whisk the warm water, yeast, and honey together in the bowl of your stand mixer fitted with a dough hook attachment.
 Cover and allow to rest for 5 minutes or until foamy on top. *If you don’t have a stand mixer, simply use a large mixing bowl and mix the dough with a wooden spoon or rubber spatula in the next step.

 - Add the olive oil, salt, and flour.
 Beat on low speed for 3 minutes.
 Turn the dough out onto a lightly floured surface.
 It will be slightly tacky to the touch.
 With lightly floured hands, knead the dough for 5 minutes.
 The dough can be a little too heavy for a mixer to knead it, but you can certainly use the mixer on low speed if needed instead.
 After kneading, the dough should still feel a little soft.
 Poke it with your finger – if it slowly bounces back, your dough is ready to rise.
 If not, keep kneading.